luketjohnston/dadsite/README.txt

 TO get working on cpanel:
 downgrade django to 2.0.7 (the sqlite version wasn't high enough on cpanel for newer versions of django)

+Had to install pillow as root user sudo su pip3 install pillow
+This is stupid, should get virtualenv working for future projects